1.65 Meters in Feet: A thorough look to Metric-Imperial Conversion

 Q: Which system is better?

 A: There's no single "better" system.
-The metric system is generally considered more practical due to its decimal-based nature, simplifying calculations.
-However, the imperial system's continued use highlights its established presence and familiarity in specific contexts.
+Even so, the metric system is generally considered more practical due to its decimal-based nature, simplifying calculations.
+That said, the imperial system's continued use highlights its established presence and familiarity in specific contexts.

 Q: Will the imperial system eventually disappear?